 Cindy Connelly was named the new head coach.
-Connelly, formerly head coach at Tennessee State University, didn't quite lead the Lady Raiders to a storybook season as expected, but the Lady Raiders came alive in May and took runner-up status at the SBC tournason with a bang and will look for new pitching next season from the underclassmen.
+Connelly, formerly head coach at Tennessee State University, didn't quite lead the Lady-Raiders to a storybook season as expected, but the Lady Raiders came alive in May and took runin MT's record books for most doubles wins in a season - 30.